James Coburn: Mid-career

-Final years
+Later years

 In 1981, Coburn moved almost entirely into supporting roles, such as those of the villains in both High Risk (1981) and Looker (1981).
 He hosted a TV series of the horror-anthology type, Darkroom, in 1981 and 1982.
-According to Mr.T, Coburn was slated to play the Hannibal character on the hit television series The A-Team, but NBC changed their mind and went with George Peppard.
+According to Mr. T, Coburn was slated to play the Hannibal character on the hit television series The A-Team, but NBC changed their mind and went with George Peppard.
 He supported Walter Mondale's campaign in the 1984 presidential election.
 Coburn also portrayed Dwight Owen Barnes in the PC video game C.E.O., developed by Artdink as a spin-off of its A-Train series.

 Because of his severe rheumatoid arthritis, Coburn appeared in very few films during the 1980s, despite continuing to work during his final years.
 This disease had left Coburn's body deformed and in pain.
 He told ABC News in a 1999 interview: "You start to turn to stone.
 See, my hand is twisted now because tendons have shortened."
 For 20 years, Coburn tried a host of both conventional and unconventional treatments, but none of them worked.
 "There was so much pain that...every time I stood up, I would break into a sweat," he recalled.
 Then, in 1996, Coburn tried methylsulfonylmethane (MSM), a sulfur compound available at most health food stores.
 The result, he said, was nothing short of miraculous.
 "You take this stuff and it starts right away," said Coburn.
 "Everyone I've given it to has had a positive response."
 Though the MSM did not cure Coburn's arthritis, it did relieve his pain, allowing him to move more freely and resume his career.

 Coburn was in a four-year relationship with British singer-songwriter Lynsey de Paul from the late 1970s.
 They co-wrote her songs "Losin' the Blues for You" and "Melancholy Melon" that appeared on her album Tigers and Fireflies.
 Coburn resumed his film career in the 1990s, where he appeared in supporting roles in Young Guns II, Hudson Hawk, Sister Act 2: Back in the Habit, Maverick, Eraser, The Nutty Professor, Affliction, and Payback.
 His performance as Glen Whitehouse in Affliction earned him an Academy Award for Best Supporting Actor.
-He also provided the voice of Henry J. Waternoose III in the Pixar animated film Monsters, Inc..
+One of his final roles was in the Pixar animated film Monsters, Inc. as the voice of Henry J. Waternoose III.